Start a Clothing Line: Complete Guide 2026

 • Pattern development based on sketches or existing clothing.

-• Schedule fitting and try-on moments.
+• Scheduling fitting and fitting moments.

 6. Production options and low MOQ in the Netherlands